mpielvitori/semantic-release-usage/README.md

 This removes the immediate connection between human emotions and version numbers, strictly following the [Semantic Versioning](https://semver.org/) specification.

-Also with the addition of commit validation with [commitllint](https://commitlint.js.org).
+Also with the addition of commit validation with [commitllint](https://commitlint.js.org) in order to avoid wrong commit messages.

 You can check my repo [commitlint-usage](https://github.com/mpielvitori/commitlint-usage) to see several ways of commitlint usage.

 ## GitLab usage